Every now-and-then I am blessed with a dream like the one I just woke up from. A dream where everything feels like real life.

 It was just a dream.

-It is possible that when I am dreaming, my body is resting, but my soul is traveling through gateways to other dimensions.
+It is possible, that when I am dreaming, my body is resting, but my soul is traveling through gateways to other dimensions.

-Regardless of how many layers of existence we are able to experience in dream states, our waking reality is the layer of existence we live in.
+The waking reality is the layer of existence we live in.
 Reality is the life our conscious minds have chosen to experience.

 Think about that.
 Think about the possibility of it, not the probability.
 The possibility that we are living in one version of existence, one out of an infinite number of possibilities.